How to Write an AI Policy for a Professional Services Firm (2026)

 Name the specific tools your firm allows and specify which account tier is required for client-related work.
 The difference matters: a personal ChatGPT account offers no data protection; a ChatGPT Enterprise or Teams account includes data processing agreements and excludes your data from training.

-The minimum bar for any AI tool used with client data: a Business Associate Agreement (BAA) for healthcare contexts, a Data Processing Addendum (DPA) for EU-adjacent work, and an enterprise-tier subscription that explicitly excludes your inputs from model training.
+The minimum bar for any AI tool used with client data: a Business Associate Agreement (BAA) for healthcare contexts, a Data Processing Addendum (DPA) for EU-adjacent work, and enterprise-tier subscription that explicitly excludes your inputs from model training.

 2. Prohibited Data Types